-We understand these are challenging times.
-Whenever you are concerned about paying your energy bill, let us know.
+We recognize the impact of rising costs on household budgets and that it may be difficult to keep up with your energy bills.
 We offer payment plans and assistance options for eligible customers.
 Learn more at ngrid.com/heretohelp or call us at 1-800-233-5325.